Get E-Book

 parser.push(chunk);

-During shutdown, success gets more conditional.
-A peer can accept bytes into its kernel receive buffer and then crash before its application processes them.
+During shutdown, success becomes more conditional.
+A peer can accept bytes into its kernel receive buffer and crash before its application processes them.
 A local write can complete before a later reset tells you the peer rejected the connection.
-TCP cannot report remote application processing.
+TCP cannot confirm remote application handling.
 It reports transport state.

-That boundary is why request-response protocols wait for responses.
+That is why request-response protocols wait for responses.
 A database driver, HTTP client, or queue producer treats the protocol response as the meaningful acknowledgment.
-The TCP write callback is plumbing progress.
+The TCP write callback is lower-level progress.

 The Small Local Demos Lie in Useful Ways

 Loopback demos remove route noise, DNS noise, and external packet loss.
 They still exercise TCP state.
-That makes them useful for learning event order, and limited for production diagnosis.
+That makes them useful for learning event order, but limited for production diagnosis.

 import net from 'node:net';